Obstetrician Gynecologist

 Best Rated

-Asked by rachel over 11 years ago
+Asked by VC over 12 years ago

 I have a friend whose "pregnant" for weeks because she made a 3 POSITIVE pregnancy tests and when "she did the check-up, the doctor said it's negative based on the ultrasound". how do we know if she's really pregnant? thanks!